jimmysmits/CloudNotes/Terraform.md

 ```

-#### PARTIAL CONFIGURATION
+#### Partial configuration

 You do not need to specify every required argument in the backend configuration.
 Omitting certain arguments may be desirable to avoid storing secrets, such as access keys, within the main configuration.
 When some or all of the arguments are omitted, we call this a *partial configuration*.

 With a partial configuration, the remaining configuration arguments must be provided as part of [the initialization process](https://www.terraform.io/docs/backends/init.html#backend-initialization).
 There are several ways to supply the remaining arguments:

--   Interactively: Terraform will interactively ask you for the required values
+-   _Interactively:_ Terraform will interactively ask you for the required values
--   File: A configuration file may be specified via the `init` command line.
+-   _File:_ A configuration file may be specified via the `init` command line.
 To specify a file, use the `-backend-config=PATH` option when running `terraform init`
--   Command-line key/value pairs: Key/value pairs can be specified via the `init` command line.
+-   _Command-line key/value pairs:_ Key/value pairs can be specified via the `init` command line.

 #### TERRAFORM REFRESH